Klipper3d/klipper/docs/Bootloaders.md

 capable of flashing over USB (via DFU), 3.3v Serial, and various other methods (see STM Document AN2606 for more information).
-Some STM32F4 boards, such as the SKR Pro 1.1, are not able to enter the DFU bootloader.
+Some STM32F4 boards, such as the SKR Pro 1.1, are not able to enter the DFU bootloader due to a [reworkable design flaw](https://github.com/bigtreetech/BIGTREETECH-SKR-PRO-V1.1/issues/153).
 The HID bootloader is available for STM32F405/407 based boards should the user prefer flashing over USB over using the sdcard.
 Note that you may need to configure and build a version specific to your board, a [build for the SKR Pro 1.1 is available here](